-A tummy tuck, also known as abdominoplasty, can give you a flatter abdomen by removing loose, sagging skin and extra fat from the stomach.
+A tummy tuck, also known as abdominoplasty, can give you a flatter abdomen by removing loose, sagging excess skin and extra fat from the stomach.

 You may need a tummy tuck if you have:

-- Loose skin, stretch marks, and excess skin in the belly that does not go away with diet and exercise.
+- Loose excess skin, stretch marks, and excess skin in the belly that does not go away with diet and exercise.

 - If the shape of your belly was affected by pregnancy or significant weight loss.